hkirsman/drupal-benchmark/README.md

 - Clone the project locally
 - Optionally checkout a specific version, for example: `git checkout tags/v1.0`
-- Start your environment and build Drupal
+- Start your environment (Drupal will be automatically installed)
 - Run a benchmark with `./benchmark.sh lando` or `./benchmark.sh ddev`

 This project comes with [Lando](https://lando.dev/) and [DDEV](https://ddev.com/) environments preconfigured.
 Please find more detailed examples for running the benchmark in these environments below.